Police: Officer may have saved lives in Walmart shooting

 The names, ages and other information about the victims weren’t immediately released.

 Police said a local coroner’s office would conduct an autopsy on the man who was killed.
-It’s unclear whether Baham has an attorney who can comment on his behalf.
+It’s unclear whether Banks has an attorney who can comment on his behalf.

+The last name of the suspect has been corrected.
+It is Kentrell Banks, not Kentrell Baham.